 Unfortunately, many business owners can misinterpret a rebrand as a cure-all for low sales, poor audience engagement, and/or a lack of investors.
 But in reality, a rebrand is only one part of a business’s success.
 That’s why it’s important to know when you should plan for rebranding—and when you should not.

 Your business will change; that is inevitable.
 As it does, you may notice shifts in your branding or positioning that do not feel as true to the business as they once did.
 If that’s the case for you, it may be time for a rebrand.

 The pillars of your brand are the foundation and these pillars can shift pretty dramatically in the first few years of operation.
 If any of the following “foundational elements” change within your business, it can signal time for a rebrand.

 The audience you’re speaking to (or deliberately pursuing) has changed.
 You may also notice that your product/service differs drastically from the competition, and it’s time to highlight that more.

 The values you’re guaranteeing to your audience have shifted or are not being reflected properly.

 Your tone of voice and the way you want to engage with your audience has changed.

-In my experience with businesses seeking a rebrand, if there is a major shift in at least 2 of the 5 brand pillars, a rebrand is usually necessary.If you’re interested in realigning your brand identity, we invite you to inquire with us here to learn how Marbury’s services can support you in this shift.
+In our experience with businesses seeking a rebrand, if there is a major shift in at least 2 of the 5 brand pillars, a rebrand is usually necessary.If you’re interested in realigning your brand identity, we invite you to inquire with us here to learn how Marbury’s services can support you in this shift.
 Or, click here to explore our agency capabilities!